ibdiab/hex-viewer/README.md

 4. Give the program executable permissions with the command: `chmod a+x Hex_Viewer_MAC_Linux.py`

 5. From there, run the script in your preferred terminal: `./Hex_Viewer_MAC_Linux.py`

+7. Alternatively, run it in your preferred IDE.

-6. Enter the file's name.
+8. Enter the file's name.
 If it is not in the same directory, enter the exact path to the file (INCLUDE THE FILE EXTENSION)

-7. Linux Example (Debian, Arch, Fedora, etc.): `/home/user/Desktop/example3.txt` Make sure you're entering your actual file's path.
+9. Linux Example (Debian, Arch, Fedora, etc.): `/home/user/Desktop/example3.txt` Make sure you're entering your actual file's path.
 These are just examples for guidance.

-8. MAC OS Example: `/Users/user1/Documents/example2.iso` Make sure you're entering your actual file's path.
+10. MAC OS Example: `/Users/user1/Documents/example2.iso` Make sure you're entering your actual file's path.
 These are just examples for guidance.